MSLNZ/msl-io/docs/index.rst

 .. image:: _static/hdf5_data_model.png

-The data files that can be read are not restricted to HDF5_ files, but any file format that has a :ref:`Reader <io-readers>` implemented can be read.
+The data files that can be read are not restricted to HDF5_ files, but any file format that has a :ref:`Reader <io-readers>` implemented can be read and data files can be created using any of the :ref:`Writers <io-writers>`.

 **Getting Started:**